AbdullahIbra1/stack-sort/README.md

 the output should be eather ascending or descending

-* by using two stacks(original and teporary) we take tempory value from the original stack and compare it with the top element of the temporary stack*
+* by using two stacks(original and temporary) we take tempory value from the original stack and compare it with the top element of the temporary stack*